 - The cosmic microwave background is much more uniform than was predicted by the big bang model.

-- In the past decade, astronomers have discovered hundreds of planets orbiting other stars.
+- In the past two decades, astronomers have discovered hundreds of planets orbiting other stars.
 They are large Jupiter-sized planets orbiting very close to their star—the opposite of what was predicted by secular models.

 The Big Bang Is Based on Naturalism

 Since the philosophy of naturalism does not allow for anything beyond nature, a naturalist would insist that the universe was created by the kinds of processes currently operating within it.
 The big bang is based on this critical assumption; that is, the big bang model attempts to describe the formation of the entire universe by processes currently operating within the universe.
 Stars, planets, and galaxies are all said to have formed “naturalistically”—by the laws of nature currently in operation today.

 Is it rational or necessary to assume that the universe was created in the same way it operates?
 Not at all.
 We can see the absurdity of such thinking by applying it to other objects.
 A flashlight, for example, operates by converting electrical energy into light; would it be rational to assume that the flashlight was created by the conversion of electrical energy into light?
 No, it was created by an entirely different process.
 Most things are.

 Logically, we can’t necessarily conclude that the universe was created by the kinds of processes operating within it.
 Naturalism is an assumption—nothing more.